Mkn01/marketing-agency-refactor/README.md

 I organized the semantic structure of the html elements and included comments before each element and section of the page to the source code.

-_increased the efficiency of the css by consolidating the selectors and properties_

-Added alt attributes to all images.
+Added alt attributes to all images and icons.

 Ensured that the heading attributes followed a sequential order.

 I gave the title element a concise and descriptive title.

-The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](./Assets/01-html-css-git-homework-demo.png)
+## Screenshots

+Before webpage screenshots

+C:\Users\Gurmanpreet Nagra\coding_bootcamp\homeworks\marketing-agency-refactor\assets\images\horizon before 1.png
+C:\Users\Gurmanpreet Nagra\coding_bootcamp\homeworks\marketing-agency-refactor\assets\images\horizon before 2.png

+After webpage screenshots

+C:\Users\Gurmanpreet Nagra\coding_bootcamp\homeworks\marketing-agency-refactor\assets\images\Horizon after 1.png
+C:\Users\Gurmanpreet Nagra\coding_bootcamp\homeworks\marketing-agency-refactor\assets\images\horizon after 2.png

+As you can see from the screenshots the webpage looks the same other than the change in the title of the webpage in the tab bar.
+The changes made to the webpage was in the semantic HTML so it is the code to allow the webpage to function correctly.
+These changes can be seen by viewing the deployed application.

-link to deployed application:
+link to deployed application: http://127.0.0.1:5500/index.html

 link to GitHub page:

+## Technologies

+Git hub
+Visual Studio Code
+Google Chrome